-This table is currently on loan to the Town of Hamden.
+This display table below is currently on loan to the Town of Hamden.
 It is made to the optimum size for the intended location.
 The table top will display various informational flyers, while the shelf underneath is intended to hold 5 gallon pails that are given away for residents to transport food scraps for composting.

 The not incidental other intent is that the table demonstrates the use of reclaimed materials.
 The 19 inch wide board on top is salvaged from a renovation of a c.
 1900 house in New Haven, Ct..
 The top end boards are from the sub floor of a warehouse that was once a roller skating rink.
 The shelf boards are also salvaged from that warehouse – they are disassembled from storage shelves, and those shelves were apparently made from shipping crates that appear to date from somewhere around 1900-1940.
 The framing is from wall studs from an early 1900’s beach house deconstruction in Madison, Ct.